Temple of Artemis, Jerash: History

-At the end of the 4th-century the pagan cults were forbidden by the emperors' edicts.
-The temple of Artemis was entirely spoliated of the marble cladding of the cella and the corniche of the gate was dismantled and replaced by plain jambs.
+At the end of the 4th century, the pagan cults were forbidden by the emperors' edicts.
+The temple of Artemis was entirely spoliated of the marble cladding of the cella, and the cornice of the gate was dismantled and replaced by plain jambs.
 The cella was paved with a polychrome mosaic floor and converted into a public reception hall.
-In the 6th-century the roof of the cella collapsed and the whole building was further transformed into a private residential stronghold in the middle of a wide artisanal quarter that occupied the upper terrace of the sanctuary.
+In the 6th century, the roof of the cella collapsed, and the whole building was further transformed into a private residential stronghold in the middle of a wide artisanal quarter that occupied the upper terrace of the sanctuary.
 The structures of the temple withstood the earthquake in AD 749.

-Since the early 9th-century the residence was progressively abandoned and the cella silted up of sandy deposits and garbage dumps.
-A earthquake between the 12th and the 13th-century demolished the upper half of the walls of the temple and the tumble filled the whole area, inside and around the cella.
-The vaults of the podium remained accessible from outside and continued to be frequented until modern times by shepherds, squatters and treasure hunters.
+Since the early 9th century, the residence was progressively abandoned, and the cella silted up with sandy deposits and garbage dumps.
+An earthquake between the 12th and 13th centuries demolished the upper half of the walls of the temple, and the rubble filled the entire area, inside and around the cella.
+The vaults of the podium remained accessible from outside and continued to be frequented until modern times by shepherds, squatters, and treasure hunters.
 There is no evidence that the Temple of Artemis could have been the fort occupied by the Arab garrison mentioned by William of Tyre in AD 1122.

-The vaults of the podium were first investigated by W. J. Bankes and C. Barry between 1816 and 1819.
+W. J. Bankes and C. Barry first investigated the vaults of the podium between 1816 and 1819.
 The pronaos of the temple and parts of the portico were cleared by Clarence Stanley Fisher and the Anglo-American expedition between 1928 and 1934.
-The Italian Archaeological Mission works in the sanctuary of Artemis since 1978.
-In 2018, a cooperative project of conservation was started in the Temple of Artemis by the Jordanian Department of Antiquities and the Italian Archaeological Mission with a grant of the US Ambassadors Fund for Cultural Preservation.
+The Italian Archaeological Mission has worked in the sanctuary of Artemis since 1978.
+In 2018, a cooperative project of conservation was started in the Temple of Artemis by the Jordanian Department of Antiquities and the Italian Archaeological Mission with a grant from the US Ambassadors Fund for Cultural Preservation.